-All three U.S. solar market segments – commercial, residential and utility-scale – experienced quarter-over-quarter growth in Q2.
-The U.S. installed 2,044 MW of capacity in Q1.
-The non-residential and utility-scale market segments also posted year-over-year growth.
+All three U.S. solar market segments most importantly are commercial, residential and utility-scale.
+Because experienced quarter-over-quarter growth in Q2.

-According to the report, 563 MW of residential solar PV was installed in the U.S. in the second quarter of the year.
-While this is a slight uptick over the first quarter, it represents a 17 percent decline year-over-year.
+According to the report, 563 MW of residential solar PV was installed in the U.S..
+For that’s in the second quarter of the year.
+While this is also a slight uptick over the first quarter.
+For it also represents a 17 percent decline year-over-year.

 The report forecast that the solar industry will add 12.4 GW of new capacity this year, down slightly from GTM Research’s previous forecast of 12.6 GW.

-However, trade relief, which is being considered by the U.S. International Trade Commission, could radically affect the solar outlook and “would result in a substantial downside revision to our forecast for all three segments,” the analysis said.
+However, trade relief, which also is being considered by the U.S. International Trade Commission.
+For it could also radically affect the solar outlook.
+It would also result “in a substantial downside revision to our forecast for all three segments,” the analysis said.

-In a June report, GTM Research said that the requested floor price, if approved, would cut cumulative demand in half over the next five years.
-SEIA says the petition could cause the solar industry to shed 88,000 jobs just in 2018.
-Last year, U.S. solar companies added 51,000 workers.
+In a June report, GTM Research said that the requested floor price, if approved, would cut cumulative demand.
+I mean in half folks over the next five years.
+SEIA says the petition could cause the solar industry to shed 88,000 jobs.
+For that’s just in 2018.
+Last year, I heard U.S. solar companies added 51,000 workers.